apache/trafficcontrol/infrastructure/cdn-in-a-box/README.md

 To expose the ports of each service on the host, add the `docker-compose.expose-ports.yml` file.
 For example, `docker-compose -f docker-compose.yml -f docker-compose.expose-ports.yml up`.

+## Running a Limited Stack

+Sometimes for testing certain components, you don't need to run the entire stack.
+The following two commands allow you to run just trafficops and trafficportal for instance.
+Running trafficops without other components can be done without changing the environment variables as it is show below, but if you want clean logs it helps to disable AUTO_SNAPQUEUE.

+If not all services are run, AUTO SNAPQUEUE will loop with the following message:
+> AUTO-SNAPQUEUE - Current Servers (7): db,dns,edge,enroller,trafficops,trafficops-perl,trafficportal
+> AUTO-SNAPQUEUE - Remain Servers (4): mid,trafficmonitor,trafficrouter,trafficvault

+These are the commands:
+`docker-compose -f docker-compose.yml -f docker-compose.expose-ports.yml up --build trafficops-perl trafficportal` `docker-compose -f docker-compose.yml -f docker-compose.expose-ports.yml run --service-ports -e AUTO_SNAPQUEUE_ENABLED=false trafficops`

 ## Common Pitfalls

 ### Everything's "waiting for Traffic Ops" forever and nothing seems to be working